3pointross/psp-frontend-upload/readme.txt

 = Q. I don't see the add file button? =
 A. Make sure that the project is restricting access to specific users.
 Then make sure you have the most recent version of project panorama.

+= 1.6.3.1 =
+* Back ported for older versions of Panorama

+= 1.6.3 =
+* Better support for custom template usage

 = 1.6.2 =
 * Adds support for private phases and notifications